AoifeW123/Tracerball/README.md

 ### V. Research

 Research found was from www.w3schools.com.
 Specifically the HTML, JavaScript and CSS pages were used as a guidence.

-// talk about removing button, scrapping the score and adding other object movements and global timer from research
+Asked for guidence from my peers

 ### VI.
 Project Management